GRV96/strath/README.md

 ### Dependencies

-Execute this command to install the dependencies.
+Execute this command to install the dependencies necessary for development.

 ```
 pip install -r requirements-dev.txt